mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/utilities/utilities_library.rst

 * Contents: a link to the tool user manual;
 * About: a message dialog containing the tool version information.

-Use of the :cpp:class:`mcrl2::utilities::wx::tool` class takes care of both by default.
-This class must be used for all wxWidgets tools to get the correct command line interface behaviour.
+Use of the :cpp:class:`mcrl2::utilities::qt::qt_tool` class takes care of both by default.
+This class must be used for all QT tools to get the correct command line interface behaviour.

 Help and version information